AmarooHQ/whitepaper/10-Ultra-Terminum/a10-appendix-headers-plus-proofs.md

-# Reflection with Merkle Branches
+# Reflection Including Merkle Branches

 What does a simplex look like if simplex-chains include proofs of reflection?